 AI IN PRACTICES

-- Inmates in Finland are training AI as part of prison labor by Angela Chen for the Verge
+- Inmates in Finland are training AI as part of prison labour by Angela Chen for the Verge

 - McDonald's Is Buying a Decision-Logic Tech Company to Personalize Your Drive-Thru Experience by Leslie Patton for Fortune

-Last week, McDonalds closed its largest acquisition in the last 20 years : an AI company called Dynamic Yields.
+Last week, McDonald's closed its largest acquisition in the last 20 years: an AI company called Dynamic Yields.
 The goal of this acquisition is to have better variations on their electronic menu boards displaying items depending on factors such as weather, holidays and regional preferences.
-In other words: personalized customer journey for increased profits This article shows another big player who has realized the potential of partnering up with start-up that is focused on Artificial Intelligence!
+In other words: personalized customer journey for increased profits This article shows another big player who has realized the potential of partnering up with a start-up that is focused on Artificial Intelligence!
 What are you waiting for ;)

 That’s the end of the third edition already!
-I hope you learnt something new and see the many implementations AI can have in different industries!
+I hope you learned something new and see the many implementations AI can have in different industries!

 We at Kantify wish you a great end of the week and feel free to give your opinion on this format and check out our other articles in the Articles section.